BanditF/Eidealist/README.md

 *   Dotfiles (e.g., `.bashrc`, `.config/nvim/init.lua`) that will be symlinked to your home directory by `chezmoi`.
 *   `packages.txt`: A list of packages to be installed for that profile.
 (Package installation logic is primarily handled by `bootstrap.sh` or manually by the user for now).
 *   `profile.yml`: Metadata about the profile, like its name and description.

+The `base` profile includes example `.bashrc` and `.zshrc` files showing simple aliases, colorized grep, a custom prompt, and how to extend your `PATH`.
+Use these files as a template for building your own configurations.

 ## Underlying Tooling